nathro/AutoTransform/README.md

 * **[Console](https://github.com/nathro/AutoTransform/blob/master/autotransform/config/console.py)** - Prompts the user to input configuration values when they are needed via console input.
 This is occasionally useful for CLI use cases.
 * **[Environment Variable](https://github.com/nathro/AutoTransform/blob/master/autotransform/config/envvar.py)** - Pulls configuration from environment variables, using names that match the pattern: AUTO_TRANSFORM_&lt;SECTION>_&lt;SETTING> where section and setting represent the section and setting that would be used in a config.ini file, such as AUTO_TRANSFORM_CREDENTIALS_GITHUB_TOKEN.
 This is the preferred option for production use cases.

-### **Worker**

-**[Workers](https://github.com/nathro/AutoTransform/blob/master/autotransform/worker/base.py)** actually execute a schema.
-They allow integration with an organization’s CI infrastructure for distributed runs or local runs using the[ LocalWorker](https://github.com/nathro/AutoTransform/blob/master/autotransform/worker/local.py).
-Other options can be created to leverage things like queue based systems for batches with workers pulling batches off a common queue.

-### **Remote**
+### **Runner**

-**[Remote](https://github.com/nathro/AutoTransform/blob/master/autotransform/remote/base.py)** components are used to trigger a run on an organization’s CI infrastructure or other job queue system.
-This allows developers to run their transformations on remote machines rather than locally.
-Additionally, they are used by the scheduling logic of AutoTransform to handle scheduled runs.
+**[Runner](https://github.com/nathro/AutoTransform/blob/master/autotransform/runner/base.py)** components are used to trigger a run of AutoTransform either locally or on an organization's remote infrastructure or job queue system.
+This allows organizations to set up integrations with their infrastructure to speed up developers by offloading the runs of AutoTransform.
+Additionally, remote infrastructure is used by scheduling logic when setting up scheduled runs of AutoTransform.

 ### **Data Store**